DenverArtMuseum/biophilia-pub/content/Glossary.md

 : the process of using parameters and rules to create a design solution that is easily modified

 Placemaking {#placemaking}
-: a multi-faceted approach to the planning, design, and management of public spaces, capitalizing on a local community’s assets, inspiration, and potential, with the intention of creating public spaces that promote people’s health, happiness, and well being
+: a multifaceted approach to the planning, design, and management of public spaces, capitalizing on a local community’s assets, inspiration, and potential, with the intention of creating public spaces that promote people’s health, happiness, and well-being

 ## S {#s}